freerange/site/soups/show-and-tell/show-and-tell-27.snip.markdown

 ---

-## Ben G - Blog posts, Smalltalk (+ chess)
+## Ben G - Chess

 ![Ben G talking about chess at Show & Tell 26](/images/blog/2016-12-14-show-and-tell-27-ben-g-chess.jpg)

 Ben was going to talk about getting side-tracked while trying to write a blog post.
 But he got side-tracked and talked about chess instead.
 Well, at least for a minute anyway.

 Ben continued the chess theme by showing us this [blog post about surprising moves in chess games][surprising-moves-in-chess-games] (this appears to be down at the moment but the [Google Cache version][surprising-moves-in-chess-game-cache] seems to work).
-The author used [Stockfish][stockfish] and [python-chess][python-chess] to highlight moves that might seem completely bizarre to a novice observer but turn out to be advantageous in the long term.
+The author used [Stockfish][stockfish] and [python-chess][python-chess] to highlight moves that might seem counterintuitive to a novice observer but turn out to be advantageous in the long term.

 [python-chess]: https://github.com/niklasf/python-chess
 [stockfish]: https://stockfishchess.org/
 [surprising-moves-in-chess-games]: http://www.60wo.com/uncategorized/13/finding-surprising-moves-in-chess-games.html
 [surprising-moves-in-chess-game-cache]: http://webcache.googleusercontent.com/search?q=cache:7Z_mVsRwYqkJ:www.60wo.com/uncategorized/13/finding-surprising-moves-in-chess-games.html+&cd=9&hl=en&ct=clnk&gl=uk

+---

+## Ben G - Blog posts and distractions

 ![Ben G talking about Viewpoints Research Initiative at Show & Tell 26](/images/blog/2016-12-14-show-and-tell-27-ben-g-nile.jpg)

-Ben talked about a [blog post he wrote][hough-transform-beng] in order to help him understand the [Hough Transform][hough-transform]: the image recognition technique he was using to try to recognise pieces on a chess board.
+Ben talked about a [blog post he wrote][hough-transform-beng] in order to help him understand the [Hough Transform][hough-transform]: the image recognition technique he's been using to try to recognise pieces on a chess board.
 He'd mostly finished writing the post when he started to investigate how to animate the illustrations he'd included to help explain the maths.
-This proved much harder than expected and resulted in a 6 week detour of the work of Alan Kay's [Viewpoints Research Institute][vpri].
+This proved much harder than expected and resulted in a 6 week detour into the work of Alan Kay's [Viewpoints Research Institute][vpri].

 Ben gave us a bit of an overview of STEPS (STEPS Toward Express Programming Systems) and the [Nile programming language][nile].
 One of the goals of STEPS is for it to be written in a maximum of 20,000 lines of code: